2008 WTA Tour Championships: Qualified singles players

 Janković then headed straight to Wimbledon where she lost to Tamarine Tanasugarn in the fourth round.
 Janković eventually became the 18th female No. 1, replacing compatriot Ivanovic on August 11.
 At the Beijing Olympics, she lost to eventual silver medalist Dinara Safina in the quarterfinals.
 At the US Open, Janković beat Elena Dementieva in the final four to reach her first Grand Slam final but lost to Serena Williams.
 In the fall season, she won three consecutive tournaments at the China Open, the Porsche Tennis Grand Prix and the Kremlin Cup justifying her return to the top spot.

-Ana Ivanovic began the 2008 season by reaching the semifinals of the Australian Open where she lost to Maria Sharapova in straight sets.
+Ana Ivanovic began the 2008 season by reaching the finals of the Australian Open where she lost to Maria Sharapova in straight sets.
 She then managed to win her sixth title and third Tier I title in Indian Wells, beating Jelena Janković and Svetlana Kuznetsova in the semifinals and finals respectively.
 Following a mediocre pre-French Open season where she failed to defend her title in Berlin, she entered Roland Garros as the second seed and favourite.
 She lived up to that expectation by winning her first Grand Slam (and her only to date) and becoming the first Serbian to reach the No. 1 spot, virtue of beating compatriot Janković in the semifinals.
 She defeated first-time Grand Slam finalist Dinara Safina 6–4, 6–3.
 In her first tournament as the new world No. 1 at Wimbledon, she was upset in the third round by Chinese wildcard Zheng Jie.
 Following a disappointing Wimbledon campaign, she suffered an injury-marred US Open Series as she withdrew from Los Angeles and the Olympics, which Ivanovic described as "one of the worst moments in my career".
 She played only one tournament which was at the Rogers Cup and was eliminated in the third round.
 As the top seed for the US Open, she suffered for the second straight major a loss to a player ranked outside the top 100 in French qualifier Julie Coin.
 She returned to form in October by winning the indoor tournament in Linz as well as reach the semifinals at the Kremlin Cup.

 On 4 September, Serena Williams and Dinara Safina were announced as the third and fourth qualifiers for the Championships.

 Serena Williams started the year at the Hopman Cup where she teamed up with Mardy Fish to win it for the US.
 At the Australian Open, she made the quarterfinals losing to Jelena Janković.

 On 18 September, Elena Dementieva became the fifth qualifier for the Championships.

 On 17 October, by reaching the quarterfinals at the Kremlin Cup, Svetlana Kuznetsova was confirmed as the sixth qualifier.

 On 25 October, the final two spots were taken by Vera Zvonareva and Venus Williams.